Sara Larkin: Awards and distinctions

 Larkin received a special commendation from the Governor of Hong Kong and the U.S. Consulate for special contributions toward East-West cultural understanding.
 In 1976, she was a lecturer at the Smithsonian Institution on Modern Chinese Art, a field in which she has gained acknowledged scholarship.
 She was awarded the National Endowment for the Arts Artist Fellowship in 1981.
 She later was chosen to participate in the NASA Art Program, in which the agency commissioned artists to document the U.S. Space Program.

 Personal life

 In 1971, Larkin married Richard Lacey, who died three years later, in 1974.
-In 2012, she retired in Palm Beach, Florida, where she lived until her death on November 21, 2018.
+In 2012, she retired in Palm Beach, Florida, where she lived until her death on November 21, 2018, aged 71.